Skip to content

 And the correction came from multiple directions at once — a neuroscientist in San Francisco, a researcher at Harvard, a psychologist at University College London, and a 2,500-year-old philosophical tradition that had been saying the same thing all along.

-Michael Merzenich spent decades at the University of California, San Francisco, running experiments the establishment didn't want to believe.
+Michael Merzenich spent decades at the University of California, San Francisco, running experiments the establishment did not want to believe.
 His early work involved monkeys whose fingers were surgically fused.
 The cortical territory representing two separate fingers merged into one — not over months, but weeks.
 The brain rewired in real time.

 Merzenich received the Kavli Prize in Neuroscience in 2016 — the field's closest equivalent to a Nobel — for establishing that the brain restructures at every age through sustained learning.
 The rate slows with age.
 The effort required increases.
 But the mechanism never switches off.
 Not at 50.
 Not at 70.
 Not at 90.